 If a misunderstanding develops with the fellow account holders, the mandate can be cancelled.
 This will freeze the account so no account holders can withdraw money.

-The bank can, however, agree to release the money once everyone agrees on how to split the money.
+The bank can, however, agree to release the balance once everyone agrees on how the money should be split.
 If an agreement cannot be reached, the only option may be to let the courts decide.
 It is also worth noting that the courts look at joint accounts differently.
 The ruling can depend on your relationship with other fellow account holders and also where you live e.g. England, Wales, Scotland or Northern Ireland.

 What happens if my bank or building society fails?

 If your bank or building society goes bust, then like any other account, joint accounts are protected by the Financial Services Compensation Scheme (FSCS).

 Through this government backed scheme, each account holder can claim up to £85,000 of money lost in a failed bank or building society.